 Following the Iraqi army’s reclamation of the city in late June, the man lost contact with the religious figure.
 But he reached out to him again in July, saying that he and other surviving ISIL fighters had fled Fallujah into the surrounding desert:

-"The reason I stopped this communication was because our internet service was cut off after the attack on Fallujah, we were fighting for weeks, many people were killed and injured.
+"The reason I stopped this communication was because our internet service was cut off after the attack on Fallujah.
+We were fighting for weeks, many people were killed and injured.
 The battle was won by the Shia.
-We fled the city toward the desert which was disastrous due to the conditions we faced afterward.
+We fled the city towards the desert which was disastrous due to the conditions we faced afterwards.
 The US bombing took its toll on us, and killed about 200 more of us.
 We fled into the desert and I am not sure if God was testing us or punishing us.
 I am now in the Al Bukamal area and the internet service here is not consistent."